SwingGuy1024/Blog/Bad Uses of Optional.md

     private void someMethod() { someMethod(getDefaultWidget()); }
     private void someMethod(Widget widget) { ... }

-Even if you insist in using a single method, there's a simpler way to let the user know that `widget` may be null, that doesn't add verbosity to the calling method:
+Even if you insist on using a single method, there's a simpler way to let the user know that `widget` may be null, that doesn't add verbosity to the calling method:

     1 private void someMethod(final Widget widgetOrNull) {
     2   final Widget widget = (widgetOrNull == null) ? getDefaultWidget() : widgetOrNull;